-Unique visitors in Google Analytics is an invaluable tool for measuring, tracking and understanding a site’s audience.
+Users in Google Analytics, also known as unique visitors, is an invaluable tool for measuring, tracking and understanding a site’s audience.

 The official Google Analytics definition of this Web metric is: “Unique Visitors is the number of unduplicated (counted only once) visitors to your website over the course of a specified time period.”

 The new user definition is: “Users that have had at least one session within the selected date range.
 Includes both new and returning users.”